UnterrainerInformatik/FiniteStateMachine/README.md

 # Finite-State-Machine

-This project implements a Finite-State-Machine (FSM) designed to be used in games.
+This project provides a Finite-State-Machine (FSM) designed to be used in games.

 Furthermore it implements even a Stack-Based-FSM (SBFSM).
 So you may tell it to 'continue with the last state before the active one'.